gids-dadi/gids-dadi/README.md

 ### Hi there 👋👋 I'm  Gideon Dadi - A full-stack Web Developer

 <hr />
-- 💻 JavaScript, React, Redux, Node/Expressjs, Ruby on Rails, Bootstrap, TailwindCSS, Nodejs <br/>
+- 💻 JavaScript, React, Redux, Node/Expressjs, Ruby on Rails, GraphQL, Bootstrap, TailwindCSS, Nodejs <br/>
 - 🔭 I’m currently working on MERN Projects <br/>
-- 🌱 I’m currently learning TypeScript <br/>
+- 🌱 I’m currently learning TypeScript with Next.js <br/>
-- 👯 I’m looking to collaborate on Ruby on Rails <br/>
+- 👯 I’m looking to collaborate on Ruby on Rails, MERN, GraphQL <br/>
-- 💬 Ask me about latest tech inventions and reserach breakthrough <br/>
+- 💬 Ask me about the latest tech inventions and research breakthroughs <br/>
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/gideon-akamisoko-dadi">LinkedIn </a> <br/>
 - 😄 Pronouns: He/Him <br/>
 - ⚡ Fun fact: 'I was a teacher, if you employed me to teach your kids, trust me I will add coding classes without any extra charges.' <br/>
 - 🤙 if interested in further discussion
-  'Would like to respond to your call'<br/>
+  'Would like to respond to your message'<br/>